-Empowering and educating women and girls leads to a lower population and less pressure on resources.Become a mentor Find out more
+Empowering and educating women and girls leads to a lower population and less pressure on resources.Fundraise with One Girl Find out more

 Marine permaculture is a regenerative solution that sequesters carbon and restores balance to our oceans.donate now Find out more

 Our oceans absorb almost all of the excess heat in the atmosphere - about 90% of it - and this means they too are warming rapidly.
 They are also becoming more acidic because they also absorb excess carbon dioxide.
 Ocean heating is causing mass coral bleaching and threatening marine ecosystems.
 Even if we stopped pumping more carbon into the atmosphere, the oceans are already too warm and are in need of an innovative solution.
 Luckily, there is one incredible organism that can change all of this - seaweed!
 Growing up to half a meter a day, seaweed removes carbon dioxide from the water, restoring the alkaline balance.
 It can draw down huge amounts of carbon from the atmosphere and help restore marine ecosystems (Plus it has so many uses!).

 We have teamed up with the Intrepid Foundation and the University of Tasmania to launch Australia's first seaweed platform in Storm Bay near Hobart.
 We have set up a crowdfunding page where every dollar you donate will be matched by the Intrepid Foundation.
 This is a great way to join the Regeneration and bring the vision of 2040 into reality.
 Click the donate button to take action.donate now Find out more

 We believe it's time for a new economic model, one that benefits all people while staying within the means of the planet.Learn more